Alar Karis: President of Estonia (2021–present)

 Karis started his presidency with state visits to Latvia and Finland.
 The visit to Latvia was hosted by the speaker of the Saeima Ināra Mūrniece as President of Latvia Egils Levits had tested positive for COVID-19 the previous evening.

 Karis on several occasions has used his right not to promulgate laws passed by the parliament.
 In December 2023 Karis refused to promulgate a law due to finding that the rules of proceedings were violated by the government by tying the bill to confidence vote.
 Karis found in his decision that all-out obstruction in the Riigikogu, that may render the parliament unable to work, does not give the government the right to keep tying all bills to confidence votes and therefore pushing them through the parliament.
 The Riigikogu however adopted the bill unchanged, Karis refused to promulgate the second time and sent the bill to the Supreme Court.
 Supreme Court sided with Karis.

 In July 2024 Karis did not proclaim the Vehicle Tax Act finding it to be unconstitutional in violating the principle of equal treatment in the part that deals with persons with disabilities.
 He approved it when the law was amended by the parliament.

+On 23 June 2026, Karis announced during his Estonian Victory Day address in Rapla that he would not seek a second term in the 2026 Estonian presidential election.
+Stating that his decision was for personal reasons, he cited a prior agreement made with his family to serve only a single term.
+Opposition leaders from the Centre Party and Isamaa subsequently claimed that Karis was pressured into the decision by the governing coalition despite high public approval ratings.